-'''

 model = GPipe(model, balance=[1, 1, 1], chunks=8)

-'''

 It is the most straightforward approach to implement skip connections.
 But there is a disadvantage.
-In the above example, the skipping input tensor is copied to the second device, but it is never used at the device.
-Unnecessarily copied tensor wastes time and memory.
+In the above example, the skip tensor is copied to the second device, but it is never used on the second device.
+Unnecessarily copying tensor wastes time and memory.